chaoticgd/ghidra-emotionengine-reloaded/README.md

 ## Building

-If you want to build the extension yourself, install `gradle` and run
+If you want to build the extension yourself, install `gradle` and run:

 ```
 gradle -PGHIDRA_INSTALL_DIR=/path/to/ghidra buildExtension